gavinmcfarland/plugma/packages/plugma/migration/v1/README.md

-# Migration Guide v1
+# Migration Guide to Plugma v1

-Version 1 of Plugma introduces a new way to apply Vite's configuration, simplifying your vite.config.js setup.
-Previously, Plugma required you to reference its internal Vite configuration file.
-Now, the configuration is applied programmatically, eliminating the need for extra imports and merging configurations.
-This results in a cleaner and more maintainable configuration file.
+## Introduction

+Plugma v1 introduces a simpler way to manage Vite configurations.
+Previously, you had to import and manually merge Plugma’s configuration with your own, which added extra steps and complexity.
+With v1, Plugma now automatically applies its internal configuration, making your `vite.config.js` cleaner and more maintainable.

+Additionally, Plugma v1 takes advantage of Vite to bundle the main code, allowing you to configure the bundling for both the main code and UI within the same `vite.config.js` file.

-## Changes You Need to Make
+## What You Need to Update

+### Before (Old Setup):

 If your current `vite.config.js` file looks like this: